 Can't make it in the summer?
-Visit the North Pole at its most festive for the annual Village of Lights.
+Visit the North Pole in the fall and winter, too!
+In the late summer and early fall, enjoy a special breakfast with Santa.
+And in the winter, the workshops is at its most jovial for the annual Village of Lights.
 On select evenings in December, enjoy Santa's Workshop decorated for the holidays, with caroling, hot cookies in the bakeshop, roasting marshmallows over an outdoor fire, and of course, a special pre-Christmas visit with Santa Claus himself.

-Literally one of the oldest attractions in the area, High Falls Gorge is a stunning geologic wonder and very family oriented.
+Literally one of the oldest attractions in the area, High Falls Gorge is a stunning geologic wonder and very family-oriented.
 Flat trails lead to a loop path that takes you down into a gorge that was created a billion years ago, as well as up over the river, providing great views of a series of four falls, pools, and potholes carved by millions of years of swirling rock and water.
-Test your nerve on a viewing platform with a clear bottom.
+In summer, test your nerve on a viewing platform with a clear bottom.
 You'll feel like you're floating in air over the rushing water.
 Interpretive displays share the history of the gorge, providing a cool educational experience.
-Top off your visit with a snack in the River View Cafe, or picnic under the trees by the banks of the river.
+Top off your visit with a snack in the River View Cafe or picnic under the trees by the banks of the river.

-High Falls Gorge is open year-round; the river, surrounded by ice and snow, is especially pretty.
-Snowshoes are welcome, especially if you want to try an adjacent 1 mile trail through the woods after you visit the river.
+High Falls Gorge is open year-round.
+In winter, the river surrounded by ice and snow is especially pretty.
+Snowshoes are welcome, especially if you want to try an adjacent 1-mile trail through the woods after you visit the river.
 Yaktrax are provided free of charge.

 Want to stretch your legs, get in some extra steps, or just burn off some extra vacation energy?
 The Whiteface Region has is a great destination for exercise and adventure.